 Minnie did not have to endure the legal challenge on her own, as she married Albert Alphandery, a French confectioner and native of Marseilles, at St George’s Hanover Square.
 Minnie was 37 and Albert 31.

-The 1881 census taken on Sunday 3 April shows Albert and Minnie living at 173 New Bond Street.
+The 1881 census taken on Sunday the 3rd of April shows Albert and Minnie living at 173 New Bond Street.
 Albert is described as a French confectioner aged thirty-five.
 Living with them are Minnie’s sister, Jane Arthur, and six confectionary assistants, three from France and three from England.
 They also have two general servants.
 Whoever gave the census information made both Minnie and Jane somewhat younger than they actually were: Jane was said to be an optimistic seventeen when she was in fact thirty-six, and Minnie was thirty rather than her real age of thirty-nine!
 Although her younger brother William Albert is not named in the census, it is likely that he also worked with them.

 In the autumn of 1881 the Alphanderys are in Jersey — perhaps on holiday or visiting family.
 Leaving St Helier on foot at 10 o’clock one night, Albert was walking on the side road so as not to step on the tar macadam, when he tripped on a stone and fractured his right leg at the ankle.
 Minnie helped him along for a few yards, but he lost consciousness.
 They were only rescued when a carriage came along the road.
 Albert remained bed-ridden in Jersey for eight weeks, unable to return to London until mid-January, there to be treated by a number of doctors and surgeons.
 Their “extensive and important pastry cook business” (as noted in court documents) suffered so much in his absence that Albert started proceedings against the Constable of St Saviour’s parish, stating that the road was unsafe and asking for £1000 damages — approximately £85,000 in today’s money.
-How unsafe the road was became clear when, as a consequence of the accident, Albert died on 18 June 1882 at his residence at 173 New Bond Street.
-He was only 33.
+How unsafe the road was became clear when, as a consequence of the accident, Albert died on the 18th of June of 1882 at his residence at 173 New Bond Street.
+He was only thirty-three.
 The cause of death is given as “phlitis”, probably a misspelling of “phthisis”, which usually signifies consumption or some wasting disease.
-He was buried in Jersey on 24 June.
+He was buried in Jersey on the 24th of June.
 Minnie tried to continue with the proceeding, but it was dismissed because she was not the injured party: it was a personal injury case.

 Interestingly, Minnie appears in the newspapers around the time of Albert’s burial on Jersey, fêted as a heroine.
 Walking with her mother-in-law, Prospère Alphandery, she came upon a poor French woman about to give birth in a field.
 Minnie got her medical help and gave her money.
 The child was baptised Marguerite Albertine Le Cocq in honour of Minnie, who was asked to be her godmother.